 - Tons of Programs to Build: Build 37 tools, 268 pages.

 - Working Code: You'll get access to a downloadable link of 45 Python (.py) code files counting 4059 lines of code!

 - Chapter 1: Information Gathering:

-- Extracting Domain Name Information: Using the WHOIS database to extract domain name info
+- Extracting Domain Name Information: Using the WHOIS database and DNS enumeration to extract domain name information.

 - Subdomain Enumeration Tool: Using requests to scan for available subdomains in domain names.